THE FLIRT

 Oh- the name???
 My wife came up with it, and it FITS!
 The FLIRT is a resilient girl that just Loves to flirt with the dirt- and flirt with the trees- and flirt with the bushes- she can't hardly wait to play in the snow!
 My kind of girl!!

-My thanks go out to 'Goldguy' on RCGroups for the inspiration for this new fun flier design!
-The basic plan for the round Nutball design is available online in the 'Foamies-Scratchbuilt' section of those discussion forums.
+My thanks go out to 'Goldguy' Frank on RCGroups for the inspiration for this new fun flier design!
+The basic plan for the round 'Nutball' design is available online in the 'Foamies-Scratchbuilt' section of those discussion forums.
+As usual, I excercised a lot of 'creative license' in the process of designing and building the FLIRT.

-I finally got a bit of time to start this project.
-It is primarily designed for snow flying (and maybe occasional indoor flying).
-It's early in November of 2008 as the first flights have been completed; winter is here in the high country of CO... that means that, for us, it's snow flying season for the next six months up here!
+It was initially primarily designed for snow flying (and maybe occasional indoor flying).
+It was early in November of 2008 that the first flights were completed; full winter in the high country of CO... that means that, for us, it's snow flying season for the next several months up here!

 Since building a mini-IFO many years ago, I've been very happy with how well mono-gear setups can handle- and especially how light they can be built compared to the two-wheel taildragger setups which I like to use on heavier aircraft.
-I fly from snow a lot more than from other surfaces; there are only rare opportunities to fly indoors once or twice a year in a conference center ~40 miles from home, so flying from snow was the primary mode I targeted with this light gear.
+I fly from either dirt roads and from snow a lot more than from other 'groomed' surfaces; flying from snow was the primary mode I targeted with this light mono-ski gear that is first shown.
+The CF rod landing gear for flying with dual front wheels is shown later, towards the bottom of the page.
+EPP foam, hot-melt glue and nylon filament tape make it fairly easy to make modifications to a foamie, after all!

 The lower forward extended belly was designed deep enough to have the space to make a battery carrying bay within the 9mm EPP foam to carry the LiPo battery pack, directly on the aircraft's lateral center line within the EPP foam.
 For cold weather snow flying, it can be enclosed with thin insulating foam covers to keep the LiPo battery from chilling down & loosing performance.
 (Cold Batteries just can't deliver the energy!)